sonhyeonjoong/Data-Collection-System-Development/README.md

 Over this project, my ultimate goal is making individual much more easy to develop their own system, even though they don't have great skill and experience.

+My english language skill is not that good.
+Thank you for understanding me.